A modern-day Death of a Salesman, this thrilling debut graphic novel casts a spotlight on the unforgiving world of door-to-door selling.

 As Colin’s grasp on reality dissolves, we see how the relentless focus on positive thinking – in the face of exploitative management, pay and conditions – leads to delusion, vulnerability, failure and, finally, human tragedy.

-Set amidst the rain-lashed estates of southern England, The Opportunity is a darkly disturbing, stylish and compelling character study, set to become a classic of graphic noir.
+Set amidst the rain-lashed estates of southern England, The Opportunity by Will Volley is a darkly disturbing, stylish and compelling character study, set to become a classic of graphic noir.

 Andy Oliver, Broken Frontier28 April 2017